Skip to content

 • Shopping Cart: Add and remove products, update quantities, and calculate totals.

-• Checkout: Streamline the checkout process for quick and secure payments.
+• Checkout: Streamline the checkout process with automatic stock and price validation.

 5. Order Management

-• Order Processing: Handle order creation, status updates, and order history.
+• Order Processing: Handle order creation with human-readable order numbers (ORD-YYYYMMDD-XXXX).

 6. Scalability and Performance